Udit Narayan: Awards and nominations

 Narayan has won four National Film Awards and five Filmfare Awards.

 Jury member of awards

-In 2012, Narayan was the one of the jury members of the film music jury for the Global Indian Music Academy Awards In 2015, he was one of the jury members in Mirchi Music Awards, and the same year he was the judge of the Jagran Film Festival.
+In 2012, Narayan was one of the jury members of the film music jury for the Global Indian Music Academy Awards In 2015, he was one of the jury members in Mirchi Music Awards, and the same year he was the judge of the Jagran Film Festival.